KUMAWAT55/bigdata/spark/Scala/WordCountApp/Readme.md

 ### Word Count Standalone Application
--->Run script file "sbt.sh" to create 'Simple Building Tool Structure:
+(1) Run script file "sbt.sh" to create 'Simple Building Tool Structure:

       sh sbt.sh
+The interactive build tool.
+Use Scala to define your tasks.
+Then run them in parallel from the shell.